EthanKing777/MissionControl/documentation/architecture_design/architecture-design.md

 Identify dates for key project deliverables:

+**Parsers and Interface Prototypes**<br />
+The Parsers and Interface  prototypes will be completed by 7 August 2020

 **Minimum Viable Product** <br />
 The minimum viable product which is specified in part 1.3.2 will completed by 25 September 2020